 Recipe: Yuppie Jumbalih with Mrs. K’s Spoon Butter Rolls

 Recipe: Cream Cheese, Garlic, Chive Stuffed Chicken & Big Stuffed Mushrooms

-The competition will be held at the Visalia Convention Center and each child will be paired with a student from the Institute of Technology Culinary School in Clovis.
-The student role will be to oversee safety, help watch the clock, and ensure the child has a successful experience.
-The children present their finished recipes to four judges who are food service professionals.
+The competition was held at the Visalia Convention Center and each child was paired with a student from the Institute of Technology Culinary School in Clovis.
+The student role was to oversee safety, help watch the clock, and ensure the child had a successful experience.
+The children presented their finished recipes to four judges who are food service professionals.

 Judging:Recipes will be judged on the following criteria:

 - Appearance & Presentation (visual appeal, aroma, garnish)